 For example, before the iPhone came out, there were Windows CE phones.
 You could surf the web.
 You could do most things that you could with an iPhone.
 You could probably even do more things.
 But it wasn’t acceptable to the public because you had to use a tiny stylus and the operating system wasn’t made for small screens, so things were too compressed visually.
-This lead to it not being accepted by phone consumers.
-In additional to acceptability, take into consideration accessibility and utility.
+This led to it not being accepted by phone consumers.
+In addition to acceptability, take into consideration accessibility and utility.
 Simply put, from the phone example, if the buttons are too small for your fingers to press, you can’t access it.

 Designers must also consider when it’s the right time to break a paradigm as well.

 - Is it something users are going to be comfortable with?